-- pass a performance assessment for all subjects, integrated placements and practical work sessions, and pass all examinations covered by the study programme set for a given field of study; - present, at an appointed date, a diploma project and attain a pass mark for that project;

-• pass the diploma examination.
+- pass a performance assessment for all subjects, integrated placements and practical work sessions, and pass all examinations covered by the study programme set for a given field of study; - present, at an appointed date, a diploma project and attain a pass mark for that project; - pass the diploma examination.

-Upon graduation, a student receives a diploma of completion of studies in a specific field of study together with a Diploma Supplement (copy of the diploma translated into a foreign language, describing the degree, level and specialisation).
+Upon graduation, a student receives a diploma of completion of studies in a specific field of study together with a Diploma Supplement and - upon request - official copy of the diploma translated into a foreign language.